rociiu/paperclip-upyun/README.md

 or

-`gem 'paperclip-upyun` in you Gemfile.
+`gem 'paperclip-upyun'` in you Gemfile.

 ## Usage